 Resident Involvement - How to get involved...

 There are many ways in which you can now get involved in resident involvement.
 We want residents to be able to have a say and get their opinions across, which is why we have options to hopefully meet everyone’s needs.
 We have methods such as attending Tenant Talkback meetings at the Town Hall, being a representative for your estate to monitor repairs and cleaning services, and being involved in email consultation groups.
 You will find further details below.

-This is a group of representatives, consisting of both tenants and leaseholders, who meet regularly with Council Officers and Councillors.
+This is a group of representatives, consisting of both Tenants and Leaseholders, who meet regularly with Council Officers and Councillors.
 They help to shape the future direction of the Council's housing service, talk about what is happening in their local community, and act as a consultative panel to give the Council a formal response on policy and procedure changes.
-Two representatives from Tenants Talkback are also invited to join the Council's Housing and Health Committee as co-opted members, when housing related items are discussed.
+Two representatives from Tenants Talkback are also invited to join the Council's Environment, Enforcement and Housing Committee as co-opted members, when housing related items are discussed.

 Resident associations and monitoring committees

 Setting up a residents association or monitoring committee begins with you and your neighbours.
 You are the only ones who really know what it's like to live in your area or block of flats, and you are the best people to know what could be done to improve the area and introduce a community feel to build relationships with your neighbours.